DAIC-tud/docs/content/en/docs/job_submissions/_index.md

 DAIC uses [Slurm](https://slurm.schedmd.com/) as a cluster management and job scheduling system to efficiently manage computational workloads across computing capacity.

 A slurm-based cluster is composed of a set of _login nodes_ that are used to access the cluster and submit computational jobs.
 A _central manager_ orchestrates computational demands across a set of _compute nodes_.
-This central manager provides fault-tolerant hierarchical communications, to ensure optimal and fair use  of available compute resources, and make it easier to run and schedule complex jobs across compute resources (multiple nodes).
+These nodes are organized logically into groups called _partitions_, that defines job limits or access rights.
+The central manager provides fault-tolerant hierarchical communications, to ensure optimal and fair use  of available compute resources to eligible users, and make it easier to run and schedule complex jobs across compute resources (multiple nodes).

-{{< figure src="DAIC_partitions.png" caption=">Fig 1: Slurm components- adapted from [Slurm documentation](https://slurm.schedmd.com/overview.html)" >}}
+{{< figure src="DAIC_partitions.png" caption=">Fig 1: DAIC partitions and access/usage nest practices" >}}

 ## Partitions and Quality of Service

 When you submit a job in a slurm-based system, it enters a queue waiting for resources.
 The _partition_ and _Quality of Service(QoS)_ are the two job parameters slurm uses to assign resources for a job:
 * The _partition_  determines access to groups of different compute nodes.
+In DAIC, these are typically the nodes contributed or funded by a certain group (Also see [Priority tiers](#priority-tiers)).
 * The _Quality of Service_ determines the priority as well as the run time, CPU, GPU and memory limits on the given partition.
 Jobs that exceed these limits are automatically terminated.

 All nodes in DAIC are part of the `general` partition, but other partitions exist for prioritization purposes on select nodes (see [Priority tiers](#priority-tiers)).
 Table 1 shows the QoS limits on the `general` partition.